chaos-mesh/chaosd/README.md

 * Memory stress

+Generate memory stresses on the host:

 ```bash
 $ chaosd attack stress mem -w 2 # stress 2 CPU and each cpu loads 100%
 ```

 #### Disk attack

+Attack the disk by increasing write/read payload, or filling the disk.

 * Add payload